Rorschach test: Method

 The Rorschach test is appropriate for subjects from the age of five to adulthood.
 The administrator and subject typically sit next to each other at a table, with the administrator slightly behind the subject.
 Side-by-side seating of the examiner and the subject is used to reduce any effects of inadvertent cues from the examiner to the subject.
 In other words, side-by-side seating mitigates the possibility that the examiner will accidentally influence the subject's responses.
 This is to facilitate a "relaxed but controlled atmosphere".

 There are ten official inkblots, each printed on a separate white card, approximately 18 by 24 cm in size.
 Each of the blots has near perfect bilateral symmetry.
-Five inkblots are of black ink, two are of black and red ink and three are multicolored, on a white background.
+The inkblots include variations in color (some monochromatic, some multicolored) and shading, each potentially eliciting different types of responses.
+According to various authors, they commonly evoke perceptions of animals, human figures, or abstract shapes, and may provoke associations related to authority, interpersonal dynamics, or sexuality.
+Certain inkblots are also noted for thematic emphasis.
+The test introduces increasing visual complexity and color, which can assess the subject's emotional and cognitive responses to less structured stimuli.
+Together, the images are designed to reveal patterns in personality, thought processes, and affective functioning as the subject progresses through the test.

 After the test subject has seen and responded to all of the inkblots (free association phase), the tester then presents them again one at a time in a set sequence for the subject to study: the subject is asked to note where they see what they originally saw and what makes it look like that (inquiry phase).
 The subject is usually asked to hold the cards and may rotate them.
-Whether the cards are rotated, and other related factors such as whether permission to rotate them is asked, may expose personality traits and normally contributes to the assessment.
+Whether the cards are rotated, and other related factors such as whether permission to rotate them is asked, may expose personality traits and normally contribute to the assessment.